zannabianca1997/ic4/README.md

 For the aritmetic `+`, `-` and `*` will translate directly to code. `/` and `%` are planned to be translated to calls to builtin functions.
 There is no plan to implement bitshift or bitwise operators, as they would be more slow than useful.

+## Running

+For now (and the foreseeable future) only GCC is tested for compilation.
+To  create the makefile make sure `python3` and [pycparser](https://github.com/eliben/pycparser) are installed.
+Then from the root directory run `utils\discover`.

+To run the tests run `make test`.
+To test the release `make BUILD=release test`.

+The main is still absent, planned to be added when the preprocessor is complete.

 ## Design

 Every step is made by a different translation unit, offering a stream-like interface, like the one below: